Slins-23/Path-Finding/README.md

 The latest implemented algorithm was Dijkstra's.

 You can change the color of the tiles at the "Node.h" file, in the "colors" struct.
-The colors, of type "Uint8", can be in the ranges 0-255 and 0x00 - 0xFF.
+The colors, of type "Uint8", can be in the ranges 0-255 and 0x00-0xFF.

 For each Uint8 array, the colors are, respectively: Red, Green, Blue, Alpha.
 # Usage

-There are 4 types of tiles:
+There are 5 types of tiles:

 1. "Passable" - Algorithm goes through to find the path.
 2. "Impassable" - Algorithm ignores these tiles.
 3. "Start" - From where the algorithm starts off to find the path.
 If one has already been set as "start", it will be replaced with the new one.
 4. "Target" - Target for the path to be found.
 Can only be one tile.
 If one has already been set as "target", it will be replaced with the new one.
+5. "Visited" - Tiles that the algorithm has already visited.

 ## Colors